alan-turing-institute/autoemulate/paper/paper.md

 ![Test set predictions](eval_2.png)

 If the test-set performance is acceptable, the emulator can be refitted on the combined training and test data before applying it.
-It's now ready to be used as an efficient replacement for the original simulation, allowing to generate tens of thousands of new data points in seconds using predict().
+It's now ready to be used as an efficient replacement for the original simulation, and is able to generate tens of thousands of new data points in seconds using predict().
 We implemented global sensitivity analysis as a common use-case, which decomposes the variance in the outputs into the contributions of the various simulation parameters and their interactions.

 ```python
 emulator = ae.refit(emulator)           # refit using full data